reisenberger/architecture-center/docs/guide/design-principles/design-for-change.md

 **Don't build domain knowledge into a gateway.** Gateways can be useful in a microservices architecture, for things like request routing, protocol translation, load balancing, or authentication.
 However, the gateway should be restricted to this sort of infrastructure functionality.
 It should not implement any domain knowledge, to avoid becoming a heavy dependency.

 **Expose open interfaces.** Avoid creating custom translation layers that sit between services.
-Instead, a service should expose an API with a well-defined API contract (a *published language* in DDD terms).
+Instead, a service should expose an API with a well-defined API contract.
 The API should be versioned, so that you can evolve the API while maintaining backward compatibility.
 That way, you can update a service without coordinating updates to all of the upstream services that depend on it.
 Public facing services should expose a RESTful API over HTTP.
 Backend services might use an RPC-style messaging protocol for performance reasons.

 **Design and test against service contracts.** When services expose well-defined APIs, you can develop and test against those APIs.
 That way, you can develop and test an individual service without spinning up all of its dependent services.
 (Of course, you would still perform integration and load testing against the real services.)